zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 Accessible through using the function: **GetCreateFlows(startDate: datetime, endDate: datetime)**

+[Note] The AzPtlCosmos database **does not** contain test traffic or unnofficial creates which don't go through the Marketplace or +New.

 For questions or issues, check out the [FAQ](#FAQ)

 ## Create Flow Functions